isabella232/customer-success.en/help/customer-success/customer-intelligence-with-virtual-analyst.md

 Product Stock-Out: &quot;People buying Fitbits were 6x more likely to get an 'out of stock' than everyone else, so we quickly ordered more Fitbits.&quot; → Stock-outs prevented and more holiday orders completed

-For more information watch our webinar here: [https://adobecustomersuccess.adobeconnect.com/pmetho6ivh68/](https://adobecustomersuccess.adobeconnect.com/pmetho6ivh68/)
+For more information watch our [webinar](https://adobecustomersuccess.adobeconnect.com/pmetho6ivh68/).